hillwithsmallfields/qs/inventories/README.md

 a building.

-`Variety` lets you enter things like colour, and `Size`, if in actual units (litres/metres) it can be used by the `capacities` command of storage.py.
+`Variety` lets you enter things like colour, and `Size`, if in actual units (such as litres or metres) it can be used by the `capacities` command of storage.py.
 Also, they should help you spot things quickly, such as `35L red box`.